EdgarSantos-Fernandez/hakuna/README.md

 Swanson, A., M. Kosmala, C. Lintott, R. Simpson, A. Smith, and C. Packer (2015).
 Snapshot Serengeti, high-frequency annotated camera trap images of 40 mammalian species in an African savanna.
 Scientific data 2, 150026.
 =======
-# hakuna
-R codes and data accompanying the paper "Understanding the reliability of citizen science observational data using item response models"